bszhu/mma-lab-2021/README.md

 # TU Delft CSE2230 Muleimedia Analysis - Invention Assignment
 In this assignment, we created a simple system that uses the presence of landmarks in a video to determine the geo-location at which a video was recorded.
 The application takes a video as an input, and outputs the location of the video.
+Only the 3 landmarks in Delft, the Nieuwe Kerk, the Stadhuis and the Oude Jan, are considered.

 ## How to install
 Firstly clone the repository by the command: `git clone https://github.com/bszhu/mma-lab-2021.git`